SAP/spartacus-docs/_pages/dev/routes/adding-and-customizing-routes.md

 title: Adding and Customizing Routes
 ---

+Spartacus includes default routes for accessing different views within your storefront app, but you can also add or customize any route that you want in Spartacus.

 ## Page Types and Page Labels

-The CMS in SAP Commerce Cloud comes with the concept of three special page types: Product Page, Category Page, Catalog Page (Catalog is not supported for now) and one common type Content Page used for all other pages, i.e. login, order history or faq.
+The CMS in SAP Commerce includes the following special page types: Product, Category, and Catalog.
+There is also a generic Content page type, which is used for all other kinds of pages, such as the login, order history, and FAQ pages.

-Spartacus reflects that by defining a few Angular `Routes`:
+**Note:** The Catalog page type is currently not supported in Spartacus.

+Spartacus defines the following Angular `Routes` by default:

-- route with `:productCode` param - for Product Pages
+- Routes that contain the `:productCode` parameter are for Product pages
-- route with `:categoryCode` param and route with `:brandCode` param - for Category Pages
+- Routes that contain the `:categoryCode` parameter or the `:brandCode` parameter are for Category pages
-- wildcard `**` route - for all other, Content Pages
+- Routes that contain the `**` wildcard are for Content pages (that is, all pages that are not Product or Category pages)

-The URLs of product, category and brand pages can be [configured only in Spartacus]({{ site.baseurl }}{% link _pages/dev/routes/route-configuration.md %}).
-Content Pages have a configurable URL in the CMS, called *page label*.
+Content pages have a configurable URL in the CMS, called a page label.
+However, the URLs for product, category, and brand pages can only be configured in Spartacus.
+For more information, see [Route Configuration]({{ site.baseurl }}{% link _pages/dev/routes/route-configuration.md %}).

 ## Adding a Content Page Route